 Angie continued her vocal training in college and participated in activities that allowed her to continue to perform.
 She went on to earn a Bachelor's degree in Medical Technology and worked in pharmaceutical research for over 20 years.
 In 2011, after leaving her career in the pharmaceutical industry, she and her husband Kelly decided to open the first School of Rock in Tennessee in the Franklin/Cool Springs area and opened the Nashville location two years later.
 Angie is very passionate about providing this outlet for young musicians and has also seen her own children participate in the program and become School of Rock AllStars.
 Every day is a gift when she sees the students get excited about their music and performing in live music venues, even when they get excited about just being in the building.

 Cole Thannisch is a graduate of Belmont University with a Bachelor’s Degree in Commercial Music.
-Playing piano since the age of four, guitar since the age of eleven, and singing since the age of fourteen, Cole has spent the vast majority of his life as a performer in several capacities.
-Having garnered years of experience working as a vocalist, instrumentalist, accompanist, teacher, band director, composer, artist and producer on stage and in studios.
+Playing piano since the age of four, guitar since the age of 11 and singing since the age of 14, Cole has spent the vast majority of his life as a performer in several capacities.
+He garnered years of experience working as a vocalist, instrumentalist, accompanist, teacher, band director, composer, artist and producer on stage and in studios.
 Cole’s life revolves around music 24/7.

-Beginning as a voice teacher in the spring of 2016, Cole first directed the Warped Tour Show in Summer 2017 and went on to become the Nashville School of Rock’s Music Director in October 2017.
+Beginning as a voice teacher in the spring of 2016, Cole first directed the Warped Tour Show in Summer 2017 and went on to become School of Rock Nashville’s Music Director in October 2017.
 Cole’s mission is simple - to drive School of Rock’s program forward to become an elite performance program for young, aspiring musicians in Music City while using real-world examples and experience to prepare students for the life of a working musician.
 He is also a vocal instructor at School of Rock Nashville.

 At Northern Kentucky University, Amberly received a Bachelor of Music in Voice Performance.
 For four years she was a member of the NKU Chamber Choir and NKU Vocal Jazz Ensemble.
 Both ensembles competed regionally and internationally, including in gold and silver medal performances at the 2012 World Choir Games.
 She also performed as part of NKU’s Opera Workshop, R&B Combo I and JusTones New Music Ensemble.
 In 2017, she received her Master of Music in Commercial Voice Performance at Belmont University.

 Outside of school, Amberly sang in funk, jazz, Top 40 cover and soul bands, and participated in community theater productions.
-Her love of music with her love for teaching is something Amberly has found joy in for years.
+Her love of music, combined with her love for teaching, is something Amberly has found joy in for years.
 She has taught a wide range of students with a very diverse range of musical interests, and continues to pursue diverse musical experiences in her own writing and performance.
 She encourages her students to do the same.
 She is a vocal instructor at School of Rock Nashville.

 Anna Kline Singing Teacher, Piano Teacher